-The APW Group is one of the largest international aggregators of rental streams underlying wireless and other critical digital infrastructure sites through the acquisition of telecom real property interests and contractual rights.
-The APW Group typically purchases, primarily for a lump sum, the right to receive future rental payments generated pursuant to an existing lease (and any subsequent lease or extension or amendment thereof) between a property owner and an owner of a wireless tower, antennae, or other digital infrastructure asset (each such lease, a "Tenant Lease").
-Typically, the APW Group acquires the rental stream by way of a purchase of a real property interest underlying or containing the wireless tower, antennae or other digital infrastructure asset, most commonly easements, usufructs, leasehold and sub-leasehold interests, or fee simple interests, each of which provides the APW Group the right to receive the rents from the Tenant Lease.
-In addition, the APW Group purchases contractual interests, such as an assignment of rents, either in conjunction with the property interest or as a stand-alone right.
-As of December 31, 2021 and 2020, we had interests, respectively, in 8,186 and 7,189 leases that generate rents for us.
-These leases related to properties that were situated, respectively, on 6,211 and 5,427 different communications sites, throughout the United States and 19 other countries.
-Revenue was \$103.6 million for the year ended December 31, 2021 and \$62.9 million and \$6.8 million for the Successor period from February 10, 2020 to December 31, 2020 and the Predecessor period from January 1, 2020 to February 9, 2020, respectively.
-As of December 31, 2021 and 2020, annualized in-place rents were approximately \$117.9 million and \$84.1 million, respectively.
-For a definition of annualized in-place rents and a comparison to revenue, the most directly comparable financial measure recorded in accordance with generally accepted accounting principles in the U.S. ("GAAP"), see "-Non-GAAP Financial Mea
+AP Wireless is one of the largest international aggregators of rental streams underlying wireless and other critical digital infrastructure sites through the acquisition of telecom real property interests and contractual rights.
+AP Wireless typically purchases, primarily for a lump sum, the right to receive future rental payments generated pursuant to an existing lease (and any subsequent lease or extension or amendment thereof) between a property owner and an owner of a wireless tower, antennae, or other digital infrastructure asset (each such lease, a "Tenant Lease").
+Typically, AP Wireless acquires the rental stream by way of a purchase of a real property interest underlying or containing the wireless tower, antennae or other digital infrastructure asset, most commonly easements, usufructs, leasehold and sub-leasehold interests, or fee simple interests, each of which provides AP Wireless the right to receive the rents from the Tenant Lease.
+In addition, AP Wireless purchases contractual interests, such as an assignment of rents, either in conjunction with the property interest or as a stand-alone right.

-The APW Group's primary objectives are continuously to acquire, aggregate and hold underlying real property interests and revenue streams critical for wireless and other digital communications.
-The APW Group purchases the right to receive future rental payments generated pursuant to an existing Tenant Lease between a property owner and an owner of a wireless tower, antennae or other essential communications infrastructure either through an up-front payment or on an installment basis from landowners who have leased their property to companies that own telecommunications infrastructure assets.
-The real property interests (other than fee simple interests which are perpetual) typically have stated terms of 30 to 99 years, although some are shorter, and provide the APW Group with the right to receive the future income from the future Tenant Lease rental payments over a specified duration.
-In most cases, the stated term of the real property interest is longer than the remaining term of the Tenant Lease, which provides the APW Group with the right and opportunity for renewals and extensions.
-In addition to real property rights, the APW Group acquires contractual rights by way of an assignment of rents.
-The rent assignment is a contractual obligation pursuant to which the property owner assigns to the APW Group its right to receive all communications rents relating to the property, including rents arising under the Tenant Lease.
-A rent assignment relates only to an existing Tenant Lease and therefore would not provide the APW Group either limits the purchase price of the asset to the term of the current Tenant Lease or obtains the ability to negotiate future leases and a contractual obligation from the property owner to assign rental streams from future Tenant Lease renewals.
+AP Wireless purchases the rights associated with the real property interests either through an up-front payment or on an installment basis from landowners.
+The real property interests (other than fee simple interests which are perpetual) typically have stated terms of 30 to 99 years, although some are shorter, and provide AP Wireless with the right to receive the future income from the future Tenant Lease rental payments over a specified duration.
+In most cases, the stated term of the real property interest is longer than the remaining term of the Tenant Lease, which provides AP Wireless with the right and opportunity for renewals and extensions.
+In addition to real property rights, AP Wireless acquires contractual rights by way of an assignment of rents.
+The rent assignment is a contractual obligation pursuant to which the property owner assigns to AP Wireless its right to receive all communications rents relating to the property, including rents arising under the Tenant Lease.
+A rent assignment relates only to an existing Tenant Lease and therefore would not provide AP Wireless the ability automatically to benefit from lease renewals beyond those provided for in the existing Tenant Lease.
+However, in these cases, AP Wireless either limits the purchase price of the asset to the term of the current Tenant Lease or obtains the ability to negotiate future leases and a contractual obligation from the property owner to assign rental streams from future Tenant Lease renewals.

-The APW Group's primary long-term objective is to continue to grow its business organically, through annual rent escalators, the addition of new tenants and/or lease modifications, and acquisitively, as it has done in recent years, and fully take advantage of the established asset management platform it has created.
+AP Wireless's primary long-term objective is to continue to grow its business organically, through annual rent escalators, the addition of new tenants and/or lease modifications, and acquisitively, as it has done in recent years, and to fully take advantage of the established asset management platform it has created.